dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 description: "It's time to unlearn everything you've ever been told about site speed optimization."
 ---

 > On average, this site now loads in under half a second from most places in the world.
 Your site can be just as fast.
-Here are the steps I took to achieve this massive speed boost.
+Here's how I did it.

 Site speed matters.
 A lot.
 If you increase your website's page load speed by **50%**, **100%**, or (in my case) **640%**, good things will happen: